Mikail-snipez13/Ranking/README.md

 # Ranking with voting
 The project is a web application based on spring-boot framework.
-You can define your own categories and the persons can vote for each category.
+Create tokens for students and they can use them to vote.
+At the end you can see a ranking.

 ## Content
 1. [API](#API)